InnerSourceCommons/InnerSourcePatterns/README.md

 - Collect and document agreed upon best practices of how to do InnerSource - in the form of patterns
 - Continuously publish the most mature patterns as an ebook at [innersourcecommons.gitbook.io/innersource-patterns](https://innersourcecommons.gitbook.io/innersource-patterns/)

-## The book

-We publish the most mature InnerSource Patterns at [innersourcecommons.gitbook.io/innersource-patterns](https://innersourcecommons.gitbook.io/innersource-patterns/).
-With "most mature" in this context we mean level 2+3 patterns, as shown below.

 ## List of Patterns